STUDENT CONDUCT | Title IX - columbus criminal defense ATTORNEY

-Columbus lawyer Brandon Shroy has a history of successful assistance in student conduct proceedings
+Columbus criminal defense Brandon Shroy has a history of successful assistance in student conduct proceedings

 Because our office is situated in downtown Columbus, Ohio, we will use the Ohio State Student Conduct Process as our focus but the concepts are the same at all universities and we have represented students all over the State of Ohio.

-Students are notified of a complaint initially by e-mail sent to a student's ".edu" e-mail address through the University (which allows the school to verify exactly when a student receives notice of the complaint).
-In layman's terms the "complaint" is the allegation of misconduct--whether filed by law enforcement, another student, or a University Employee such as an RA.
+Students are notified of a complaint initially by an e-mail sent to a student's ".edu" e-mail address (which allows the school to verify exactly when a student receives notice of the complaint).
+The "complaint" is the allegation of misconduct and it is filed by law enforcement, another student, or a University Employee such as an RA.

-When the complaint is filed the Office of Student Conduct can make initial orders such as a "stay away" from a person or removal from a campus dorm or the entire Campus area in the most severe cases.
-Although the student is not in violation yet these orders feel like "punishments" and can be extremely disruptive to normal campus life.
+When the complaint is filed the Office of Student Conduct can make initial orders such as a "stay away" from a person or removal from a campus dorm or the entire Campus area.
+Although the student is not found in violation yet these orders feel like punishments and can be extremely disruptive to normal campus life.

 All universities will require you to submit a FERPA form (Family Education Rights and Privacy Act).
 This form needs to be completed before a "process advisor" can participate in your investigation.

-If (after investigation) the hearing officer believes a "charge" is appropriate you will be formally "accused" of violating the Student Code of Conduct.
-Refer to the OSU Code of conduct to understand the basis of the charges.
+If after their investigation the hearing officer believes a charge is appropriate, you will be formally "accused" of violating the Student Code of Conduct.
+Refer to the OSU Code of Conduct to understand the basis of the charges.

 STEP FOUR: You either accept the charges or request a hearing.